 - language and graphical appropriateness

 - sensitivity/bias

 - fidelity of measurement to standards

-- conformity to the expectations for the specific item types and formats
+- conformity to the expectations for the specific item types and formats (e.g., multiple-choice questions, 2-point constructed-response questions, 4-point constructed-response questions)

 Each of the criteria includes pertinent questions that help reviewers determine whether an item is of sufficient quality.
 Within the first two categories, criteria for language appropriateness are used to help ensure that students understand what is asked in each question and that the language in the question does not adversely affect a student's ability to perform the required task.
 Similarly, sensitivity/bias criteria are used to evaluate whether questions are unbiased, non-offensive, and not disadvantageous to any given subgroup(s).